garlick/pi-ted-envoy/README.md

     day: +8.830 kWH
 ```
 The _day_ value reflects only energy production.
 It is scraped directly
 from the Envoy.
-The LED display just echos the _use_ number from the OLED
+The LED displays just echos the _gen_ and _use_ numbers
-(without the minus sign), so it can be seen from a distance.
+from the OLED (without the minus sign), so they can be seen from a distance.

 The following packages, available in the Raspbian wheezy distro,
 are prerequisites for this project: